stefanionescu/stefanionescu/README.md

   - Filters + saves founder profiles, sends them messages with your own templates
   - Uses GPT to decide if a profile is a fit or not
   - Sends you email reports with stats from each run
-  (⚠️ Deprecated now due to YC’s security upgrades, but still a fun hack.)
+  (Deprecated now due to YC’s security upgrades, but still a fun hack.)

 - [suno-music-discord-bot](https://github.com/stefanionescu/suno-music-discord-bot) – generate music from images/videos inside Discord.
   (It scrapes Suno.com under the hood.
-Don’t tell them. 🙃)
+Don’t tell them.)

 ---

-## 🌍 TL;DR
+## TL;DR
 - Built **RAI** (floating-peg ETH-backed stablecoin w/ PI controller funding rate)
-- Now building **Yap** (voice-first consumer AI app w/ screen awareness)
+- Now building a live shopping app
 - In between: I worked a few years as project lead for a decentralized exchange that got to $1B+ in user funds.
 Decided to leave crypto at the end of 2023 and then started shipping a bunch of fun/weird consumer projects.

 I love building products that are weird, unhinged and could not exist before LLMs came around.
-If you’re into that too, reach out and say hi 🤝
+If you’re into that too, reach out and say hi!